Patients' Guide to Spine Surgery

 Returning to Work

 Returning to work will depend on the type of surgery performed and the work that you perform.
-Mr Malham, or a member of his team will advise each patient individually.
+Prof. Malham, or a member of his team will advise each patient individually.

 |Surgery||Light Duties/Office Work||Manual Work|